How to Accident-Proof Your Home For Winter

 Snow and ice can conduct electricity just as easily as water.
-During the warmer months, falling rain can’t get in to covered outdoor outlets, but as the snow piles up around them and begins to melt, this can create electrical hazards.
+During the warmer months, falling rain can’t get into covered outdoor outlets, but as the snow piles up around them and begins to melt, this can create electrical hazards.

 Keep a checklist of all of your outdoor outlets.
-Each snowfall, make your way around your house and clear any snow that has piled up around these outlets with a broom and / or shovel.
+Each snowfall, make your way around your house and clear any snow that has piled up around these outlets with a broom and/or shovel.
 Additionally, disconnect any extension cables or wiring to outdoor lighting – particularly landscaping and garden lights that are close to the ground.
 Disconnect any window air conditioning units and put them in storage.
 If your home has a larger AC unit outside, disconnect it and cover it up until the Spring.

 Keep External Ventilation Ports Clear

-Similar to the need to keep outdoor electrical outlets clear of snow, ensuring that exhaust ports from clothes dryers and electrical heating sources is also vitally important to the security and proper functioning of your home.
+Similar to the need to keep outdoor electrical outlets clear of snow, ensuring that exhaust ports from clothes dryers and electrical heating sources are also vitally important to the security and proper functioning of your home.
 If these ports get covered over by an accumulation of snow, it could either force these units to shut down due to built-in safety protocols, or it could burn them out once they get overheated.